Alaeddin Mosque (Eskişehir)

 Alaeddin Mosque, also known as Alaaddin Mosque (Alaeddin Camii or Alaaddin Camii) is a historic mosque in Odunpazarı district of Eskişehir Province, Turkey.

 Alaeddin Mosque is situated in Alaeddin Park at Odunpazarı, Eskişehir.
 According to an inscription at the base of its minaret, it was built in 1267, during the reign of Seljuq Sultan of Rûm Gıyaseddin Keyhüsrev III (reigned 1265–1284).
-It was donated by Cacaoğlu Cibril or Cacaoğlu Nureddin, a follower of Mevlana.
+It was donated by Nur al-Din ibn Jaja, a follower of Mevlana.
 It is so one of the oldest buildings in Eskişehir.